zapman449/monitorama_2016_notes/Tue03__CHICKEN.and.WAFFLES.Identifying.and.Handling.Malice__by_Eron.Nicholson.and.Noah.Lorang.md

     * Simple classification problem.
 Add ML, and you get a huristic.
     * Not so simple.
     * found known bad behaviors.
         * We don't run PHP, or wordpress.
         * Repeated failled logins
         * Lots of ../../..
+        * Block all this crazy.
     * Request history gives us a good idea of whether someone is norma, broken or malicious
         * normal IP/users show normal behavior, so more likely broken rather